-Blackston is pleased to present Never Odd or Even, Hanneline Røgeberg's first solo exhibition with the gallery.
-A reception for the artist will be held on Sunday, April 28th from 6 to 8 p.m.
+Blackston is pleased to present Further Notice, Wayne Herpichs second solo exhibition at Blackston.
+A reception for the artist will be held on Saturday, January 9th from 4 to 6 p.m.

 In a review of Herpichs first solo show at Blackston in Art In America, critic Faye Hirsch wrote of the artists work: Mesmerizing in their formal strategies and virtuosic in execution, the paintings reward slow and repeated viewing.
 Some of the marks have vague affinities with those of a younger generation of artists

 but they carry a whiff of authority from an era that did not constantly critique the validity of abstraction.

 This exhibition presents new figurative and abstract paintings in Herpichs distinctly rigorous technique, one where he employs a series of reiterative horizontal, sometimes layered, wavelike forms across the surface of the canvas.
 In full command of his often bombastic decisions in pigment, patterning, and texture, Herpich creates masterful, dissonant, compelling, complex and innovative works that resist classification.

 Herpich was born in Torrington, CT in 1944 and lives there presently.
 He entered Pratt Institute to study industrial engineering, switched to fine art school after a year and received a BFA degree in 1967 and his MFA from Yale School of Art and Architecture in 1969.